 open/close all folders

 - The Viewtiful Joe anime adaption did with this Alastor.
-In the game he's not seen as an especially tough fight, but he's an popularity in the anime led to him being presented as the strongest villain in the first season besides the Big Bad.
+In the game he's not seen as an especially tough fight, but he's an Ensemble Darkhorse in the anime which led to him being presented as the strongest villain in the first season besides the Big Bad.
 This trope likely also played in reverse with Fire-Leo, who in the game is unanimously regarded as the toughest fight, which meant fans complaints about how hard he was made the anime turn him into and Adaptational Wimp.